100% Pure Love

 "100% Pure Love" is a song by American singer-songwriter Crystal Waters from her second studio album, Storyteller (1994).
-It was released on April 11, 1994, as the album's lead single.
+It was released on April 11, 1994, by Mercury Records as the album's lead single.
 The song was written by Waters with Basement Boys, who produced it, and became a worldwide hit.
 It reached the top 20 in Australia, Finland, the Netherlands, Switzerland, the United Kingdom, and the United States.
 The single is certified platinum in Australia and gold in the US.
 In 1995, it was awarded the prize for Top ASCAP Dance Song.
-The song's accompanying music video, directed by Marcus Nispel, was nominated for Best Dance Video at the 1994 MTV Video Music Awards and the 1994 Billboard Music Video Awards.
+The accompanying music video, directed by Marcus Nispel, was nominated for Best Dance Video at both the 1994 MTV Video Music Awards and the 1994 Billboard Music Video Awards.

 Background and release

 The song is inspired by her relationship at the time.
 The singer says she chose the stylings of the song as a reaction to the popularity of gangsta rap during the mid-1990s in the United States.

 Looking to write a positive song, she sent an early draft to her production team Basement Boys who "hated the hook" but "loved the verses."
 Originally the song was built on the lyrics "the beat goes boom" before she went back to the drawing board and considered the reasons she was writing the song in the first place.
 "From the back to the middle and around again, I'm going to be there 'til the end, 100% pure love" emerged in the next draft and became the lyrics in the completed version of the song.

 Crystal Waters also signed and debuted as a model with the Ford Modeling Agency in August 1994.
 They included her as a special guest in fashion collections in both Europe and the United States.
 "100% Pure Love" was the theme of Ford's “Supermodel of the World" contest that year.